-The vanguard Integration Center project is of course the most complicated one, as work started on it while the concept was still being developed.
-The project also hit numerous unexpected pitfalls as lessons were learned.
+The vanguard Integration Center project is of course the most complicated one, as it is navigating uncharted territory.
+Work began on parcel selection before the concept was even well-developed; and the project also hit numerous unexpected pitfalls as lessons were learned.
+So this process has been ongoing for a few years.
 Those early hurdles helped refine the process so it will be easier for others.

 Current Status